navapbc/mce-prototype/README.md

 ## Overview

-A prototype for the Medicare Cost Estimator proposal.
-This prototype demonstrates a progressive web app, optimized for offline support, and uses the [CMS Design System](https://design.cms.gov) for an accessible, consistent, user-friendly experience.
+A prototype demonstrating our design-in-code prototyping approach for the Medicare Cost Estimator proposal.
+The prototype is a progressive web app, optimized for offline support, and uses the [CMS Design System](https://design.cms.gov) for an accessible, consistent, user-friendly experience.

 ## Installation